evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/howto/clinic.rst

 In addition, some converters accept additional arguments.
 Here is a list of these arguments, along with their meanings:

-  ``accept``
-    A set of Python types (and possibly pseudo-types);
-    this restricts the allowable Python argument to values of these types.
-    (This is not a general-purpose facility; as a rule it only supports specific lists of types as shown in the legacy converter table.)

-    To accept ``None``, add ``NoneType`` to this set.

   ``bitwise``
     Only supported for unsigned integers.
 The native integer value of this Python argument will be written to the parameter without any range checking,